5 Strategy Tips to Win Your Golf One And Done Pool

 • The number of prize payout spots or percentage of pool that gets paid out

-• Rules on substituting or replacing golfers that withdraw
+• Rules on substituting or replacing golfers who withdraw

 • Whether there are season segments that have their own prize structure

-Based on our research, lots of One and Done pools start in January and early February, and most of them extend through the FedEx Cup Playoffs.
-But there is plenty of variability regarding which specific tournament they start with, and also on whether or not they include the final TOUR Championship event (since it has a unique prize structure).
+Based on our research, many One and Done pools start in January and early February, and most continue through the FedEx Cup Playoffs.
+However, there is plenty of variability in which tournament they begin with and whether they include the final TOUR Championship event (since it has a unique prize structure).

-The most common scoring format is to use the prize purse money won by the golfer in that event for the score, but there are also variations on that theme which might cause you to approach your pick making at least somewhat differently.
+The most common scoring format uses the prize purse money won by the golfer in that event for the score, but there are also variations on that theme that might cause you to approach your pick-making at least somewhat differently.

 2) Understand What Wins One and Done Pools

-In the typical Golf One and Done Pool that uses prize money won as the scoring metric, picking golfers that win tournaments is the key.
-Let’s take a look at the prize purse payouts for The Masters in 2024 as an example:
+In the typical Golf One and Done Pool that uses prize money won as the scoring metric, picking golfers who win tournaments is key.
+Let’s take a look at the prize purse payouts for The Masters in 2025 as an example:

-The difference between finishing 1st place and tied for 3rd place, in terms of prize money, was greater than the difference between 2nd place and someone who missed the cut.
+In terms of prize money, the difference between finishing in first place and tied for third place was greater than the difference between second place and someone who missed the cut.

-Our One and Done Product will show you the betting market odds to win the tournament for each golfer, and allow you to track your entries to see how much money each has won automatically, once you tell us which golfer you picked for each event.
+That’s where our One and Done Product comes in.
+It will show you the betting market odds to win the tournament for each golfer and let you track your entries to see how much each golfer has won automatically once you tell us which golfer you picked for each event.

 Analyzing Top-Performing vs. Average Entries

-We scrutinized both the top-performing entries and entries with average scores in a prominent national One and Done Contest from 2023.
-If you looked at a typical week, you might not be able to tell them apart, and you certainly could not do so by their worst weeks.
+We scrutinized the top-performing entries with average scores in a prominent national One and Done Contest from 2025.
+If you looked at a typical week, you might not be able to tell them apart, and you certainly couldn’t do so in their worst weeks.

-On average, the top entries missed the cut in 5.0 tournaments, while the average-finishing entries missed the cut in 5.4 tournaments.
+• On average, the top entries missed the cut in 3.8 tournaments, while the average finishing entries missed the cut in 4.6 tournaments.

 The difference was at the top, in a handful of tournaments.
-The top entries had a week where they earned more than $2 million in prize money 4.2 times (basically, a 1st or 2nd place in the biggest money events), compared to 0.6 times for the average entries.
+The top entries had a week where they earned more than $1 million in prize money 5.7 times, compared to 1.7 times for the average entries.

 About 65% of the points for a top-finishing entry came from their best five events for the season, and 96% of the points came from the upper half of outcomes.

-The top entries averaged a stretch of at least 4+ tournaments consecutively where they never earned more than $200,000 with a golfer.
-The difference was in the handful of events they did hit big.
+The top entries averaged a stretch of at least 4+ tournaments consecutively, during which they never earned more than $200,000 with a golfer.
+The difference was in the handful of events they did hit big in.

-In short, hitting tournament winners and other high value top results is what wins One and Done pools—it’s a home run game.
+In short, hitting tournament winners and other high-value top results wins One and Done pools—it’s a home run game.
 Avoiding players who miss cuts?
 Not so much.
 That happens to winners and losers alike.

 3) Save the Best Golfers for the Biggest Purse Events

 So how do you give yourself the best chance to win big purses?
-For starters, use the best golfers in events where they have the potential to win the most money when they succeed.
+For starters, use the best golfers in events where they have the potential to win the most money.

-Although One and Done pools typically necessitate making picks across 30 or more tournaments, it’s essential to recognize that not all tournaments are equal in terms of prestige and prize purses.
+Although One and Done pools typically necessitate making picks across 30 or more tournaments, it’s essential to recognize that not all tournaments are equal in prestige and prize purses.

 About half (or more) of tournaments in a typical One and Done will have significantly lower prize purses.
 The biggest purse events (e.g. the Majors, The Players Championship, what the PGA Tour calls “Signature Events,” and the FedEx Playoff Tournaments) have much larger prizes for first place than other tournaments.

-Picking a golfer that wins one of those higher-value events can be worth more than double the value of picking the winner in another event.
-Getting a 2nd or 3rd place finisher can also be worth more than picking a tournament winner in a lower-value tournament.
+Picking a golfer who wins one of those higher-value events can be worth more than double the value of choosing the winner in another event.
+Getting a 2nd or 3rd-place finisher can also be worth more than picking a tournament winner in a lower-value tournament.

-In our Golf One and Done product, we provide several tools to help you make your decisions to maximize this.
+Our Golf One and Done product provides several tools to help you make your decisions to maximize this.
 Those include:

-• A tournament summary that tells you where that event ranks (relative to all remaining events that you tell us are used in your pool) in terms of prize money;
+• Tournament Summary: tells you where that event ranks (relative to all remaining events that you tell us are used in your pool) in terms of prize money.

-• A Data Grid for each tournament that shows our “Strokes Gained” rank for each golfer, along with other data, like their betting odds to win, course history, and recent performances;
+• Data Grid: for each tournament that shows our “Strokes Gained” rank for each golfer, along with other data, like their betting odds to win, course history and recent performances.

-• Pick grades based on the value of the tournament, the golfers relative rank compared to where the tournament ranks, and the odds to win; and
+• Pick Grades: based on the value of the tournament, the golfer’s relative rank compared to where the tournament ranks, and the odds to win.

-• A Season Planner tool, that lays out an overview of the remaining tournaments, organized into tiers by our golfer rankings.
+• Season Planner Tool: provides an overview of the remaining tournaments, organized into tiers based on our golfer rankings.

 Why Matching Golfer Quality Matters

 Those goals can sometimes conflict, and you are forced to prioritize one.
-With 30+ golfers to pick, you cannot take the best option each week.
+With 30+ golfers to pick from, you cannot take the best option each week.

 In plenty of weeks, you have to pick a golfer who is not the favorite, hoping for an outlier result.
-To minimize the downside, you also want to concentrate those picks on the events where the downside is lowest: the lower-money events, where the difference between finishing well and poorly is reduced.
+To minimize the downside, you also want to concentrate those picks on the lowest downside: the lower-money events, where the difference between finishing well and poorly is reduced.

-Conversely, choosing a top-performing golfer in an event with a capped maximum earning, such as $1.4 million to first place, often results in automatic disadvantage.
-In this scenario, you are inherently conceding points to a segment of the pool that selects the same golfer in a different, potentially more lucrative, tournament.
+Conversely, choosing a top-performing golfer in an event with a capped maximum earning, such as $1.4 million to first place, often results in an automatic disadvantage.
+In this scenario, you are inherently conceding points to a pool segment that selects the same golfer in a different, potentially more lucrative tournament.

-Let’s use the example of picks on Xander Schauffele in the 2024 PGA season.
+Let’s use the example of picks on Scottie Scheffler in the 2025 PGA season.

-Schauffele won two tournament events, finished in second (solo or tied) in three more, and top five in four others.
-So there were multiple tournaments where he finished highly.
-Not all of those finishes were equally beneficial to One and Done players, though.
+Scheffler won five different tournament events, finished in the top three in three others, and in the top five in two more.
+So, he finished highly in multiple tournaments.
+Not all those finishes were equally beneficial to One and Done players.

-Here was the prize money he won in all top five finishes:
+Here was the prize money he won in all top-five finishes up through the BMW Championship in 2025:

 TournamentFinishMoney Won